 Choir

 Our choir leads the congregation in its worship.
-The singing is a cappella chant in four-part harmony arrangements.
-We sing almost entirely in English, reflecting a variety of Orthodox traditions including Carpatho-Rusyn, Greek, Romanian, Russian and Serbian.
+We sing a cappella (that is with no instrumental accompaniment), in four-part harmony and in Byzantine (Greek) chant.
+Our hymns are almost entirely in English, reflecting a variety of Orthodox traditions including Carpatho-Rusyn, Greek, Romanian, Russian and Serbian.

 Our choir is open to anyone.
 Many of our members have no previous experience or musical training.

-What is required is a commitment to practices and regular attendance, including Lent and Festal services, and our priest’s blessing.
+What is required is our priest’s blessing, and a commitment to monthly practices and to regular attendance, including at Lenten and Festal services.

-We encourage and nurture children and youth to find their place in the choir and/or at the chanter stand.
+We encourage children and youth to find their place in the choir and/or at the chanter stand.

 To hear some sampling of our choir from over the years, visit our YouTube Channel